safe-graph/graph-fraud-detection-papers/README.md

-# Graph Based Fraud Detection Papers and Resources
+# Graph-based Fraud Detection Papers and Resources
 A curated list of fraud detection papers using graph information or graph neural networks